Resolution 3925 - REPEALS RESO 3922 and Adopts Application Process for Tax Increment Assistance50

 to

-interest on bonds which the, Agency may
+interest on bonds which the.
+Agency may issue

 for the purposes listed above for the purpose